zubairabid/zubairabid.github.io/_posts/2020-12-13-escapectrl.md

 - This has to be configured per-OS installed, per-laptop.
 This is also considered a Good Thing by me.
 - If you have Windows installed this will not work on Windows.
 Or any other OS installed on the system.
 It's obvious, but worth mentioning.
+For my Windows install, I used the same blog [to configure AutoHotkey]
 - The `Left Control` remains as a Control key.
 This is useful because,
 - Sometimes in games and other situations holding down Caps is not recognised as pressing Control [^loss].
 This is when the Left Control still functioning as a